hortonew/multiplayer_bevy_k8s/README.md

-# Example: Bevy Multiplayer Game on Kubernetes
+# Multiplayer Game in Bevy on Kubernetes

+The example "game" was taken from the [bevy_renet examples](https://github.com/lucaspoffo/renet/tree/master/bevy_renet/examples).

 ## Local